|

 Last Modified By: Niami Denmother

-Last Modified on: 2008-01-29 11:51:33
+Last Modified on: 2012-05-01 12:50:03

-© 2003-7 Niami Denmother.
-The fine print: This is a research and information site.
+© 2003-21 Niami Denmother.
+The fine print.
+This is a research and information site.
 All of the information on this site has been gathered and submitted by the players and Niami Denmother.
 While we try our best to keep the information here as accurate and up to date as possible, rely upon it at your own risk.
 By submitting information and graphics to this site, you are granting us permission to use the materials in any way that we deem appropriate.
-Everquest is a trademark owned by Sony Online Entertainment, Inc. This site has no official connection with Everquest or Sony Online Entertainment.
-The site contains both original material and links to materials contained on other sites and we are not liable for anything published on those sites.
-All information, articles and graphics on this site are the copyright of EQ Traders Corner or their respective owners and may not be copied or reprinted without our express written approval.
-Other owners of the copyright may include SOE (Sony Online Entertainment) and their copyright supersedes our own.
-This site is not meant to represent official EverQuest(SOE) policy, and we are not responsible for errors and/or omissions that occur due to changes in EverQuest trade skills or information that we recieved from the community that is in error.
+EverQuest is a registered trademark of Darkpaw Games LLC.
+Except as is disclosed on the "about" page, this site has no official connection with EverQuest or Darkpaw Games LLC.
+All information, articles and graphics on this site are the copyright of EQ Traders Corner, its owners and/or Darkpaw Games LLC and may not be copied or reprinted without the express written approval of the copyright holder.
+This site is not meant to represent official EverQuest (Darkpaw Games) policy, and we are not responsible for errors and/or omissions that occur due to changes in EverQuest trade skills or information that we recieved from the community that is in error.
 Hosted By:

 |